 - Cyxtera: Cyxtera operates six data centers in the Northern California market, and recently leased a 9 megawatt new build in Santa Clara from Prime Data Centers.

 - Digital Realty: DLR’s largest concentration of data centers in Northern California is in Santa Clara, where it owns or operates 17 facilities.
 In February 2021 the company announced plans for more new capacity in Santa Clara.

 - Equinix: Equinix operates four data centers in San Jose.

 - INAP: INAP operates two Northern California data centers in the Santa Clara cluster to serve Silicon Valley businesses.

 - QTS Realty Trust: QTS operates two fully-occupied data centers at 2805 and 2807 Mission College Boulevard in Santa Clara.

 - Stack Infrastructure: The company’s San Jose data center is the original “Fortune Data Center” location.
 The two-story building features 9.3 MW commissioned power and 41,000 SF of data center space.
-The space can be divided into multiple data halls with 1.1 MW/10,000 SF available.
+In 2020, STACK pre-leased a 32 MW expansion site on its San Jose campus.